scrapy/scrapyd/docs/deploy.rst

     except ImportError:
         pass

-``scrapy deploy`` won't deploy anything outside the project module so the ``local_settings.py`` file won't be deployed.
+``scrapyd-deploy`` won't deploy anything outside the project module so the ``local_settings.py`` file won't be deployed.

 Here's the directory structure, to illustrate::